-1. Documents showing parental support;

-alimony; child support; educational stipends; pensions; Social Security; royalties, pensions, veterans benefits; unemployment benefits; and consistent or regular financial support from adult children, parents, dependents, or other people living in your household.

-- 2. A court order of any child support or documentation that indicates the actual amount of child support amount being received (for example, bank statements or IRS Form W-2), or documentation from an agency providing the other income or financial assistance. - 3.
-If you are receiving unemployment benefits, the tax document, IRS Form 1099-MISC, is not enough to establish total income.
-You must also provide a copy of your IRS Form 1040.
+- 1. Documents showing parental support; alimony; child support; educational stipends; pensions; Social Security; royalties, pensions, veterans benefits; unemployment benefits; and consistent or regular financial support from adult children, parents, dependents, or other people living in your household. - 2.
+A court order of any child support, or spousal support or documentation that indicates the actual amount of child support or spousal support being received. - 3.
+Any bank statements or IRS Form W-2, Form SSA-1099 for any pension social security or veteran's benefits, if applicable.